Game drive experience in Murchison falls National Park

 game-drive-experience-in-murchison-falls-national-parkGame drives or game safaris in Murchison Falls are done from the comfort of a 4-wheel drive safari vehicle following established tracks.
 A game drive/game safari is one fantastic way to explore animal tracks.
 During Game drives in Murchison, you experience nature up-close and where the African jungle just comes live right before you.
 Animals are viewed still walking wild, how cool that is!

-While the grazers especially, may seem not bothered by the passing vehicle, the shy ones will flee to some hideouts.
+While the grazers especially, may seem unbothered by the passing vehicles, the shy ones will flee to some hideouts.
 Carnivores chasing for prey is the most sought-for jungle scene by most visitors on a Wildlife Safari to the park.
 Safari game drives shall position you well for such impressive wildlife encounters and more of nature’s surprising moments.
-A game drive experience in Murchison Falls National Park is further enhanced by the park’s landscape which is so perfect for the activity as well as the eye candy scenery that makes the drives beautiful and breath-taking.
+A game drive experience in Murchison Falls National Park is further enhanced by the park’s landscape.
+It is so perfect for the activity let alone the eye candy scenery that makes the drives beautiful and breath-taking.
+Request a Quote

 Animals to look out for during game drives

-Murchison Falls National Park is home to a diversity of wildlife species with over 76 mammal species including four of the Big Five mammals – Buffalo, Lion, Leopard and the Elephant.
-Other animals to see during a game drive in Murchison Falls Park include Giraffes, Mongoose, Jackals, spotted Hyenas, Serval cats, Uganda Kobs, Reed bucks, bush bucks, Water bucks, Statungas, Harte beasts, Hippos at the Delta, Bush Pigs, Warthogs, Ground Squirrels, Patus Monkeys, Baboons, Vervet Monkeys, Bats, some reptiles, among others.
+Murchison Falls National Park is home to a diversity of wildlife species.
+It has over 76 mammal species including four of the Big Five mammals – Buffalo, Lion, Leopard and the Elephant.
+Other animals to see during a game drive in Murchison Falls Park include Giraffes, Mongoose, Jackals, spotted Hyenas, Serval cats.
+Uganda Kobs, Reed bucks, bush bucks, Water bucks, Statungas, Harte beasts and Hippos at the Delta.
+Bush Pigs, Warthogs, Ground Squirrels, Patus Monkeys, Baboons, Vervet Monkeys, Bats, some reptiles, among others.

-Murchison Falls National Park is also a birder’s paradise with over 450 bird species including the most sought after Shoebill Stork, Secretary bird, Abdims stork, Malachite kingfishers, Yellow-billed stork, the African darter and many more.
-During game drives, such a wealth of bird life will enhance your safari experience spotting them hovering up or even flashing from the thickets and trees.
-Request a Quote
+Murchison Falls Park is also a birder’s paradise with over 450 bird species including the most sought after Shoebill Stork.
+Secretary bird, Abdims stork, Malachite kingfishers, Yellow-billed stork, the African darter and many more can be spotted.
+Such a wealth of bird life will enhance your safari experience.
+You will see them hovering up or even flashing from the thickets and trees.

 Best areas/sectors for game drives in Murchison Falls National Park

-The Pakuba track is an extension to the Buligi track and offer better chances for Leopards sightings though more other animals can as well be spotted.
+The Pakuba track is an extension to the Buligi track.
+It offers better chances for Leopards sightings though more other animals can as well be spotted.
 Areas like Chobe have fewer animals but are mostly good for nature walks and great views of the Nile River.
 The Nyamsika gorge attracts lions, buffaloes and some water animals.
-Apart from the primates, in the south are some antelopes plus the giraffes that got translocated there in 2016 to enhance tour activities in the then newly established honeymoon track.
+Apart from the primates, in the south are some antelopes plus the giraffes.
+Giraffes got translocated there in 2016 to enhance tour activities in the then newly established honeymoon track.

 Best time for game drive experience in Murchison Falls National Park